jimjonesbr/rdf_fdw/README.md

 apt install -y make gcc postgresql-server-dev-16 libxml2-dev libcurl4-openssl-dev
 ```

 Note that `postgresql-server-dev-16` only installs the libraries for PostgreSQL 16.
-Change it to another version if you're using another PostgreSQL version.
+Change it if you're using another PostgreSQL version.

 ## [Build and Install](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#build_and_install)